always, dragging your fingers into

 inhale your smoke and let it burn me.

-Sarah Trajcevska, Prelude to an end
+written by Sarah Trajcevska, Prelude to an end

 so I can pretend to be living again.
 I